andreramosdev/poc-lambdas-aws-serverless/README.md

 2. Wait the deploy to be completed
 3. Copy the URL of the deployed app in AWS
-4. Test on endpoints on postman
+4. Test the endpoints on postman

 * POST /dev/sentence will persist a sentence on DynamoDB.
 When you invoke GET /dev/sentence, it will return a XML response wrapping the sentence you provided in POST